-1.18-DISTRICT AUDITS
+1.18-District Audits

 The District's annual audit serves as an important opportunity for the Board of Directors to review the fiscal operations and health of the district.
-As such, it is vital Board members receive sufficient explanation of each audit report to enable the members to understand the report's findings and help them better understand the District's fiscal operations.

-The District shall have an audit conducted annually within the timelines prescribed by law.
-The audit shall be conducted by the Division of Legislative Audit or through the audit services of a private certified public accountant(s) approved by the Board.
+As such, it is vital Board members receive sufficient explanation of each audit report to enable the members to understand the report's findings and help them better understand the conducted by the Division of Legislative Audit or through the audit services of a private certified public accountant(s) approved by the Board.